zenbhang/Spies_and_Medics/Readme.md

 ##Introduction
 Gwent is a card game from the Witcher 3.
+It emphasizes rationing and thinking ahead.

 Below are the rules for an adapted version of the game using 52 card poker decks.